 In order to understand fully the development of taekwondo through its predecessors, Taekyon, Soobakhi and Soobyokta, it is necessary to study briefly the historical background of Korea in relation to its martial arts since BC 57.
-A ‘ Table of Chronology ‘ is drawn up easy for easy reference of the various stages of development and downfall of martial arts during the respective eras in Korea.
 The information presented in the table is based on the historical remains – written materials and archaeological relics – of Korea and also on the works of historians who have made thorough traditional documentary research on this country.
 It is unfortunate that such historical remains are very few.

 Although the construction of the two royal tombs was between the periods AD3 – AD427, it can be inferred that the Korean fighting arts were practiced by the Koguryo people long before the painting.

 BAEKJE PERIOD (BC 18 – AD 660)